 The character C determines the type of control sequence to be used.
 It is the only required field.
-All of F, P, Pad, and Mod are optional.
-For example, to use a # for Pad but use the default values for F and P, you can write ~ . . #C.
+All of F, P, P, and P and P are optional.
+For example, to use a P for P and but use the default values for P and P, you can write P .
+P and P are optional.

 - F is the field width of the printed argument.
 A negative value means that the argument is left-justified within the field, otherwise right-justified.
 If no field width is specified, the required print width is used.
 If the field width specified is too small, the whole field is filled with \ characters. - P is the precision of the printed argument.
 A default value is used if no precision is specified.
 The interpretation of precision depends on the control sequences.
 Unless otherwise specified, argument within is used to determine print width. - Pad is the padding character.
 This is the character used to pad the printed representation of the argument so that it conforms to the specified field width and precision.
 Only one padding character can be specified and, whenever applicable, it is used for both the field width and precision.
 The default padding character is ' ' (space). - Mod is the control sequence modifier.
 This is one or more characters that change the interpretation of Data.
-The current modifiers are t, for Unicode translation, and l, for stopping p and P from detecting printable characters.
+The current modifiers are t, for Unicode translation, and 1, for stopping p and P from detecting printable characters.